zhangzhongnan928/Memecoin-Shilling-Tapp/README.md

 ## Next Steps

 - **Mockup Creation**: A clickable TokenScript mockup can be developed to simulate this tapp’s user experience and functionalities.
+(Done)
 - **Product Documentation**: Developers can use detailed documentation outlining the smart contracts, frontend components, and tapp integration with Uniswap and Twitter.